Please read Before Reporting A Bug before actually reporting a bug!

 - Take a look in the Github repository to see if a similar problem has been reported

 If you’ve made it through all those steps (and my apologies for having so many) you can create a bug report in the Github repository.
 Click the green New Issue button.

-If Redirection is displaying an error message then please report the bug through Redirection itself – this will include additional details.
+If Search Regex is displaying an error message then please report the bug through Search Regex itself – this will include additional details.